1 PhD project offered in the IPP summer call 2021

 In this project, the PhD student will develop a novel cellular tool allowing the inducible loss of a specific chromosome.
 For this, the selected candidate will establish a proof of principle in mouse embryonic stem cells.
 The student will perform molecular cloning and CRISPR engineering.
 Cells will be characterized using live and fixed confocal imaging, karyotyping, allele-specific analyses, multi-omics and biochemical assays.
 The student will dissect the cellular responses upon chromosome losses in stem cells and in terminally differentiated tissues.
 In collaboration with the University Medical Center (UMC) Mainz, the project will involve translational work, where cells and samples from healthy and diseased human individuals will be analyzed.
 Ultimately, the studies are aimed at generating complex murine study models.

-We are looking for a PhD student with a strong interest in mechanisms of gene regulation and developmental cell biology.
-Your enthusiasm to work at the bench is driven by a biomedical mindset and the curiosity to unravel disease mechanisms.
-If you are a teamplayer and show a high degree of motivation and excitement for science, you will be the right person to join our group.
+We are looking for a student with a strong interest in mechanisms of gene regulation and developmental cell biology.
+Your passion to work at the bench is driven by an “engineering” mindset and the curiosity to unravel molecular mechanisms relevant to human physiology and disease.
+You will be mentored by and working in a collaborative team (Dr. Claudia Keller Valsecchi and Dr. M. Felicia Basilicata at the IMB, Prof. Susann Schweiger and Prof. Benedikt Berninger at the UMC), which requires enthusiasm to move your project forward in a multidisciplinary environment.
+If you are a team player and show a high degree of motivation and excitement for science, you will be the right person to join our group.